KKulishov/local_trableshoot/README.md

 Description of releases and new features [this](./docs/realese.md)

 ## This project helps in troubleshooting the system

 - when there is an abnormal load on the system and it is difficult to understand the true cause of the problem through standard monitoring systems
 - written by go and description of the structure according to go [standards](https://github.com/golang-standards/project-layout/blob/master/README.md)

-## Howto work and use
+## How to work and use

 Download and unpack